 You can find out more about what sets Aneto apart from other broth brands HERE.

-Aneto’s broths and paella cooking bases (in a word, amazing!!) can be found in a variety of stores across the United States (see Store Locater) as well as online at Amazon.
+Aneto’s broths and paella cooking bases (in a word, amazing!!) can be found in a variety of stores across the United States as well as online at Amazon.
 We recommend Aneto Chicken Broth for this soup.
-For a vegetarian/vegan option we recommend Aneto Vegetable Broth.
+For a vegetarian/vegan option Aneto also makes a vegetarian broth.

 What Are Porcini Mushrooms?